Altermagnetism-induced non-collinear superconducting diode effect and unidirectional superconducting transport

-For comparison, we also consider a conventional FFLO model with an isotropic Zeeman spin splitting arising from ferromagnetic proximity, modeled as $h_{\bf k} = \gamma_s k^2$.
-This serves to isolate the role of the anisotropic, crystal-symmetry-protected spin splitting characteristic of altermagnets, and to demonstrate how it gives rise to robust finite-momentum pairing and directional SC diode effects.
+For comparison, we also consider a conventional FFLO model with an isotropic spin splitting arising from ferromagnetic proximity, modeled as $h_{\bf k} = \gamma_s k^2$.
+This serves to isolate the role of the anisotropic, crystal-symmetry-protected spin splitting characteristic of altermagnets.

 {\it Phase diagram.---} As a specific example, we consider a typical SC thin film, NbN, which has a SC gap $\Delta_0 \sim 2~\text{meV}$ at $T\sim0$ and a critical SC temperature $T_c\sim12$-15~K~\cite{yang24thermodynamic,chockalingam2008superconducting,matsunaga2014light}.
 Due to the Cooper instability of interacting fermions underlying the BCS theory~\cite{abrikosov2012methods,bardeen1957theory,schrieffer1964theory,mahan2013many}, the momentum summation for the pairing electrons is restricted such that the spin-up electron with momentum ${\bf k+q}$ and the spin-down electron with momentum ${\bf -k+q} $ both lie within their respective Debye momentum shells around the Fermi surface, enforced by the spin-dependent condition $|\xi_{s{\bf k+q}}+sh_{s{\bf k+q}}|\le\omega_D$.
-It is noted that the CM momentum dependence of $\Delta_{\bf q}$ directly reflects the inverse of the free-energy landscape since the condensation energy satisfies $\mathcal{F}^s_{\mathbf{q}} - \mathcal{F}^n_{\mathbf{q}} \propto -\Delta_{\bf q}^2$, offering an efficient means for following analysis of the free-energy minimum.
+The CM momentum dependence of $\Delta_{\bf q}$ directly reflects the inverse of the free-energy landscape since $\mathcal{F}^s_{\mathbf{q}} - \mathcal{F}^n_{\mathbf{q}} \propto -\Delta_{\bf q}^2$, offering an efficient means for following analysis.

 The results for the ferromagnetic-proximity case are shown in Fig.~\ref{figyc2}(a).
 As the Zeeman splitting $\gamma_s$ is raised from zero, $\Delta=\Delta_{\bf q=0}$ in the BCS state is only mildly suppressed due to the gradual reduction of the available pairing phase space.
 With further increase, as shown in the insets of Fig.~\ref{figyc2}(a), the $\Delta_{\bf q}$ landscape (the region with nonzero $\Delta_{\bf q}$) evolves from a single maximum at $q = 0$ (BCS state), to a double-well structure with local maxima at both $q= 0$ and $q\ne 0$, and eventually to a single maxima at a finite $q\ne 0$, signaling the formation of the FF state for $\gamma_s\ge0.45\gamma_0$.
 This evolution reflects a first-order phase transition~\cite{Landaubook}, and is accompanied by an abrupt and significant suppression of the SC gap $\Delta=\Delta_{\bf q=q_0}$.
 Owing to the energy degeneracy in the direction of ${\bf q}_0$, the FF state with an emerging CM momentum spontaneously breaks the continuous rotational symmetry and supports a gapless Goldstone mode~\cite{goldstone1962broken,goldstone1961field}, rendering it intrinsically fragile to fluctuations and disorder.
 At higher splitting, the remaining $\Delta_{\bf q}$ landscape continuously shrinks, and the system undergoes a second-order transition to the normal state at $\gamma_s = 0.55\gamma_0$.
 These results agree fully with the conventional FFLO theory~\cite{yang2018fulde,Dong_2013,fulde1964superconductivity}.